Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

-The denoising results and the residual images $f-u$ of the synthetic images are visually exhibited in Fig. \ref{bars} and Fig. \ref{triangle}, while the denoising results and the selected local magnification views of the real images are shown in Fig. \ref{cameraman} and Fig. \ref{peppers}.
-In general, all methods can efficiently eliminate the noise, and some methods can well preserve the image structures and features such as MC and SA-TV-TV$^2$ model.
-From the magnified images in Fig. \ref{cameraman} and Fig. \ref{peppers}, the TV-TV$^2$ model tends to obtain over-smooth recovery results resulting in some important image details and textures loss.
-The restored images of the Euler's elastica and TGV method are not as smooth as others in the homogeneous regions.
-Although the SATV method can achieve almost satisfactory visual results owing to the spatially adapted regularization parameter, it still suffers from some unnatural staircase-like artifacts in the large homogeneous regions such as the black region in Fig. \ref{triangle}.
-On the other hand, Fig. \ref{bars} and Fig. \ref{triangle} show that the residual images obtained by the Euler's elastica, TV-TV$^2$ and SATV method contain much image details, while there is almost no signal information inside the residual images $f-u$ by MC and our method.
-Obviously, the contrast preserving methods can help to produce better reconstruction results, which is further demonstrated by the PSNR and SSIM in Tables \ref{PSNR} and \ref{SSIM}.
-Although both MC and our method can preserve image contrasts, the higher PSNR and SSIM are always achieved by our SA-TV-TV$^2$ as the parameters of our algorithm are fewer than MC model and are easy to select.
+We display both the restoration results and the residual images of the two synthetic images in Fig. \ref{bars} and Fig. \ref{triangle}, and the denoising results and the selected local magnification views of the two real images in Fig. \ref{cameraman} and Fig. \ref{peppers}.
+In general, all methods can efficiently eliminate the noises, but only MC and our WM and SA-TV-TV$^2$ can well preserve the image structures and features.
+More specifically, the residual images obtained by the Euler's elastica, TV-TV$^2$ and SATV models contain many image details, while there is almost no signal left in the residual images of MC and WM, which confirms the contrast-preserving property of both MC and WM models.
+On the other hand, from the magnified images, we observe the TV-TV$^2$ model tends to obtain over-smoothed recovery results with blurry edges and missing details.
+The restored images of the Euler's elastica and TGV methods are not as smooth as others in the homogeneous regions.
+Although the SATV method can achieve almost satisfactory visual results owing to the spatially adapted regularization parameter, it suffers from some unnatural staircase-like artifacts in large homogeneous regions, e.g., the sky region in Fig. \ref{cameraman}.
+By contrast, the MC, WM and SA-TV-TV$^2$ models retain sharp edges and smoothed flat regions.
+The advantages of the contrast-preserving methods are also demonstrated by the PSNR and SSIM listed in Tables \ref{PSNR} and \ref{SSIM}.
+Although the MC model can also preserve image contrast, higher PSNR and SSIM are always achieved by our WM and SA-TV-TV$^2$ models owing to excellent geometric properties and spatially adapted operators.